 This medicine does not decrease the risk of transmitting HIV infection to others through sexual contact or by contamination through blood.
 HIV may be acquired from or spread to others through infected body fluids, including blood, vaginal fluid, or semen.
 If you are infected, it is best to avoid any sexual activity involving an exchange of body fluids with other people.
 If you do have sex, always wear (or have your partner wear) a condom (“rubber”).
 Only use condoms made of latex or polyurethane and use them every time you have contact with semen, vaginal secretions, or blood.
 Also, do not share needles or equipment with anyone or use dirty needles.
 If you have any questions about this, check with your doctor.

 This medicine may cause a rare, but serious, unwanted effect called lactic acidosis (too much acid in the blood).
-Call your doctor right away if you have more than one of these symptoms: abdominal or stomach discomfort, a decreased appetite, diarrhea, fast, shallow breathing, a general feeling of discomfort, muscle pain or cramping, nausea, shortness of breath, sleepiness, or unusual tiredness or weakness.
+Call your doctor right away if you or your child have more than one of these symptoms: abdominal or stomach discomfort, decreased appetite, diarrhea, fast, shallow breathing, general feeling of discomfort, muscle pain or cramping, nausea, sleepiness, or unusual tiredness or weakness.

-Tell your doctor right away if you start to feel depressed and have thoughts about hurting yourself.
+Tell your doctor right away if you or your child start to feel depressed and have thoughts about hurting yourself.
 Report any unusual thoughts or behavior that troubles you, especially if they are new or get worse quickly.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.